Two-Timescale Design for Movable Antenna-Enabled Multiuser MIMO Systems: Achievable Rate Derivation and Antenna Position Optimization under ZF Beamforming

 with $\boldsymbol{H}\left( \boldsymbol{t} \right) =\left[ \boldsymbol{h}_1\left( \boldsymbol{t} \right) ,\boldsymbol{h}_2\left( \boldsymbol{t} \right) ,\dots ,\boldsymbol{h}_M\left( \boldsymbol{t} \right) \right]$ represents the channel matrix.

 With ZF beamforming, the antenna position optimization problem for ergodic sum rate maximization can be recast as

 The exact expression for the ergodic rate under ZF beamforming is challenging to handle.
-To address this, we employ Jensen's inequality to derive a tight lower-bound approximation [33], which is expressed as where the expectation term is calculated based on statistical CSI, and $\boldsymbol{\varSigma }\left( \boldsymbol{t} \right)$ is defined as with the following deterministic terms and parameters
+To address this, we employ Jensen's inequality to derive a tight lower-bound approximation [33], which is expressed as\footnote{ Due to the nature of ZF beamforming that completely cancels multiuser interference, the proposed design cannot be directly applicable when $M>N$.
+However, we can adopt user grouping to divide and select smaller subsets of users.
+In this way, MA still offers extra degrees of freedom by shaping channel conditions and enhancing ergodic rate.} where the expectation term is calculated based on statistical CSI, and $\boldsymbol{\varSigma }\left( \boldsymbol{t} \right)$ is defined as with the following deterministic terms and parameters

 \textit{Remark 2:} From (37), (38), and (39), we can draw three key insights.
 First, under ZF beamforming in the two-timescale design, adjusting antenna positions does not enhance the ergodic rate when $M=1$.
 This is because $\boldsymbol{\varSigma }\left( \boldsymbol{t} \right)$ simplifies to a fixed scalar and $\mathcal{R}_{\text{ZF},m}^{lb}$ becomes a constant in this scenario.
 Second, if the deterministic LoS component for user $m$ is absent, i.e., $\kappa_m=0$, MAs cannot effectively reshape the channel, since $\left[ \boldsymbol{\varSigma }^{-1}\left( \boldsymbol{t} \right) \right] _{mm}$ in (37) becomes a fixed value of 1.
 Third, as $N$ becomes very large, the performance gain from MAs diminishes due to the channel hardening effect.
 In this case, an FPA system without antenna position tuning already achieves asymptotically orthogonal channels for different users, i.e., $\big|\frac{1}{N}\boldsymbol{\bar{H}}_j\left( \boldsymbol{t}_{\text{FPA}} \right) \boldsymbol{\bar{H}}_{m}^{H}\left( \boldsymbol{t}_{\text{FPA}} \right) \big|^2\rightarrow\boldsymbol{I}_N, \forall j,m$.
 Consequently, the properties of the ergodic rate in these scenarios are consistent with those described in Remark 1 for MRT beamforming.